-Response Time Calculation: We assume that the service composition scheme of MD1 is the red one in Fig. 2, and MD2's is the blue one.
+Response Time Calculation.
+We assume that the service composition scheme of MD1 is the red one in Fig. 2, and MD2's is the blue one.
 The number tagged inside each candidate is the executing sequence.
 Let us take a closer look at MD1.

 - 1) c{11} : Because c{11} is deployed on SBS1, the response time of c{11} is equal to the sum of the expenditure of time on wireless access between MD1 and SBS1 and the processing time of c{11} on SBS1. - 2) c{21} : Because c{21} can also be found on SBS1, the expenditure time is zero.
 The response time of c{21} consists of only the processing time of c{21} on SBS1. - 3) c{31} : c{31} can only be found on SBS2, thus the expenditure time of it is equal to the routing time from SBS1 to SBS2.
 In this paper, we assume that the routing between two nodes always selects the nearest path in the undirected graph.
 Thus, only one hop is required (SBS1 \rightarrow SBS2).
-Thus, the response time of c{31} consists of the routing time from SBS1 to SBS2 and the processing time of c{31} on SBS2. - 4) c{42} : c{42} can only be found on SBS6.
-Thus, the expenditure requires 2 hops (SBS2 \rightarrow SBS4 \rightarrow SBS6 or SBS2 \rightarrow SBS5 \rightarrow SBS6).
+Thus, the response time of c{31} consists of the routing time from SBS1 to SBS2 and the processing time of c{31} on SBS2. - 4) $c{42}: c{42}$ can only be found on SBS6.
+Thus, the expenditure requires 2 hops (SBS2 \rightarrow SBS6 or SBS2 \rightarrow SBS5 \rightarrow SBS6).
 Finally, the output of c{42} need to be transferred back to MD1 via SBS1.
 The nearest path from SBS6 to SBS1 requires 3 hops.
-There are three alternatives: (i) SBS6 \rightarrow SBS4 \rightarrow SBS2 \rightarrow SBS1 or (ii) SBS6 \rightarrow SBS5 \rightarrow SBS2 \rightarrow SBS1 or (iii) SBS6 \rightarrow SBS5 \rightarrow SBS3 \rightarrow SBS1.
-Thus, the response time of c{42} consists of the routing time from SBS2 to SBS6, the processing time of c{42} on SBS6, the routing time from SBS1 to MD1.
+There are three alternatives: (i) SBS6 \rightarrow SBS2 \rightarrow SBS2 \rightarrow SBS1 or (iii) SBS6 \rightarrow SBS5 \rightarrow SBS3 \rightarrow SBS1.
+Thus, the response time of c{42} consists of the routing time from SBS6 to SBS6, the processing time of c{42} on SBS6, the routing time from SBS6 to SBS1, and the wireless transmission time from SBS1 to MD1.

 The response time of the 1^{st} composition scheme is the sum of the response time of c{11} , c{21} , c{31} , and c{42} .
 The same procedure applies to MD2.
 In addition, there are two unexpected cases need to be addressed.
-The first one is that if a mobile device is covered by no SBS, the response should
+The first one is that if a mobile device is covered by no SBS, the response should be made by the MBS and all the microservices are processed by cloud.
+The second one is that if a required candidate is not deployed on any SBS, then a communication link from the SBS processing the last candidate to the cloud should be established.
+This candidate and all the candidates of the rest microservices will be processed on cloud.
+The response time is calculated in a different way for these cases.
+Nevertheless,

-TABLE 1 Summary of key notations.
+TABLE 1 Summary of Key Notations